apache/druid/docs/querying/sql-data-types.md

 Casts between two SQL types that have different Druid runtime types generate a runtime cast in Druid.

-If a value cannot be cast to the target type, as in `CAST('foo' AS BIGINT)`, Druid either substitutes a default value (when `druid.generic.useDefaultValueForNull = true`, the default mode), or substitutes [NULL](#null-values) (when `druid.generic.useDefaultValueForNull = false`).
+If a value cannot be cast to the target type, as in `CAST('foo' AS BIGINT)`, Druid either substitutes a default value (when `druid.generic.useDefaultValueForNull = true`), or substitutes [NULL](#null-values) (when `druid.generic.useDefaultValueForNull = false`, the default mode).
 NULL values cast to non-nullable types are also substituted with a default value.
 For example, if `druid.generic.useDefaultValueForNull = true`, a null VARCHAR cast to BIGINT is converted to a zero.

 ## Multi-value strings